openjump-gis/openjump/etc/readme.txt

 1. License
 ----------
 OpenJUMP is distributed under the GPL license.
-A description of this license can be found in the "gpl.txt" file on the same location than this readme file.
+A description of this license can be found in the "gpl2_license.txt" file in the "licenses" folder.
 OpenJUMP uses the BATIK libraries to write svg format.
-The BATIK libraries are used under the terms of the APACHE license, which can be found in the "apache.txt" file or on www.apache.org.
+The BATIK libraries are used under the terms of the APACHE license, which can be found in the "apache_license.txt" file or on www.apache.org.
 We use also a math library called JMath.
 JMath and its successor projects JMathTools (IO,Plot,Array) are distributed under BSD license, to be found in "jmathlicense.txt".
 Jython is distributed under Jython license that